matmenzl/wdi-project-1/README.md

 # About

-'Know The News' is a trivia news game totally focused on numbers and statistics.
-Users opponent ist famous News Anchorman Jon Snow.
+'Know The News' is a mobile first trivia news game focused on numbers and statistics.
+Your opponent is famous News Anchorman Jon Snow.
 He knows almost everything.
-Not to be mistaken with actor John Snow, who as everybody knows, knows nothing.
+Not to be mistaken with actor Jon Snow, who, as everybody knows, knows nothing.

-'Know The News' was build as a first coding project during my Web Development Immersive at General Assembly London.
+'Know The News' was build as a first coding project during Web Development Immersive at General Assembly London.

 ### How to play

 You answer trivia questions and play against Jon Snow, who knows almost everyhting.
+Jon is very busy and has only a basic news set to play per day.
+The News you need to know about.
+If Jon has more News you get notified by text.

 ### The Project requirements

 Display a game in the browser
 Game should be responsive
 Game should offer different turns

 ### Technologies